-Key Market Trends
+Norway Power Market Trends

-Hydropower Is Expected To Dominate in the Market
+Hydropower Is Expected to Dominate the Market

+So much of Norway's electricity can be generated from hydropower due to the natural advantage of its topography, with abundant steep valleys and rivers.
 Norway has more than 1000 hydropower storage reservoirs with a total capacity of more than 865 TWh.
 The 30 largest reservoirs provide about half the storage capacity.
 Total reservoir capacity corresponds to 70% of annual Norwegian electricity consumption.
 Norway's largest reservoir, Blåsjø, has a capacity of 7.8 TWh.

 To understand key trends, Download Sample Report